 With the projected increase of demand, the supply of fish fingerlings is crucial to satisfy the demand of fishery products.
-Locally produced freshwater fish fingerlings, however, has been on a decreasing trend according to the Fishery Department.
-DCCR's strategic location near the Titiwangsa Range (Banjaran Titiwangsa) provides it high quality limitless fresh water that is ideal for fingerlings cultivation.
-In view of this and the market condition, the Group partners with HLA to venture into the business of aquaculture with the focus of supplying fish fingerlings.
+However, according to the Fishery Department, locally produced freshwater fish fingerlings has been on a decreasing trend.
+DCCR's strategic location near the Titiwangsa Range (Banjaran Titiwangsa) provides limitless high quality fresh water that is ideal for fingerlings cultivation.
+In view of this and the market condition, the Group partnered up with HLA to venture into the business of aquaculture with the focus to supply fish fingerlings.